 Taxi service in Seattle is varied.
 It isn’t an inexpensive option, however, so many people prefer to avoid trying to get a taxi.
 Many travelers find that it pays off to call ahead when you need taxi service because they can be hard to find out on the street.
+Instant smartphone apps from Uber and Lyft are an excellent alternative.

 Rates are set by King County, so no matter what taxi company you select, the rates are the same.